Equality Report

 Sex

-At Bentley Wood there is a male to female ratio of 1 to 4.5 (26 males and 118 females).
-Staff are paid in relation to job specification, number of days’ employment and level of responsibility regardless of gender and ethnicity.
+At Bentley Wood there is a male to female ratio of 1 to 5.4 (25 males and 135 females).
+Staff are paid in relation to job specification, number of days’ employment and level of responsibility regardless of sex and ethnicity.
 Average pay for male employees is higher than average pay for female employees.
-This is attributed to having a higher support staff male to female ratio, compared to the teaching staff male to female ratio.
+This is attributed to having a higher support staff male to female ratio (1 to 10.8), compared to the teaching staff male to female ratio (1 to 4).

 Religion